 Scalability

 For a management process to be successful, it needs to be scalable.
 Manual asset management doesn’t scale.
 Its effectiveness declines with the increase in assets and versions.
-With a digital asset management system, your data and production can remain secure as the library grows and more team members participate in creation and distribution.
+With the best digital asset management system, your data and production can remain secure as the library grows and more team members participate in creation and distribution.

 What to look for in a DAM solution